gofynd/fdk-client-swift/documentation/platform/WEBHOOK.md

 #### manualRetryOfFailedEvent
-Manual retry of failed event.
+Initiate a manual retry for event processing.